-Dandelion is a powerful medicinal herb that is said to help with numerous health issues and strengthen the immune system.
+Dandelion is a powerful medicinal herb that can help numerous health issues and strengthen the immune system.
 We’ll show you how to make dandelion tea and take a closer look at its health benefits.
+Check out our dandelion tea recipe!

 Dandelion Tea Recipe